-The Company is in the process of closing a private placement to issue up to 8,300,000 common shares at a price of \$0.05 per share for total proceeds of up to \$415,000.
-The Company has received a total of \$375,000 as of the date of this MD&A.
+The Company closed a private placement to issue 8,300,000 units at a price of \$0.05 per unit for total proceeds of \$415,000.
+Each unit consists of 1 common share and 1 common share purchase warrant exercisable to acquire an additional share of the Company at a price of \$0.10 per common share purchase warrant for a period of 2 years.